At least 31 dead in floods, landslides in south Philippines | Science-Environment

 - Philippines

-At least 31 people died and nine others were missing in flash floods and landslides set off by torrential rains that swamped a southern Philippine province overnight and trapped some residents on their roofs, officials said on Friday.
+Flash floods and landslides set off by torrential rains swamped a southern Philippine province, killing at least 31 people, leaving nine others missing and trapping some residents on their roofs, officials said on Friday.

 Sinarimbo said based on reports from mayors, governors and disaster-response officials, 26 died mostly by drowning in the neighbouring coastal towns of Datu Odin Sinsuat and Datu Blah Sinsuat and five others died in Upi town, all in Maguindanao.